 - With a little elbow grease, work the grout residue off the vinyl tile.

 - Rise the surface with water and dry it.

 Additional Information: Apart from removing grout haze, this cleaner can also be used to get rid of mold in shower grout.

 How Long Should Grout Dry Before Removing Haze?

 The amount of time required for grout to dry depends mostly on the type that was used.
 Therefore, you need to consult your installation professional before removing haze.
 He/she will give you the right advice.

 If you installed the tiles yourself, check the grout’s packaging.
 Such information is usually written there.

 But in most cases, you should wait for no less than 24 hours for the grout to dry before removing haze.
 This is because when you start removing grout haze prematurely, you may end up ruining everything.
 This will then force you to repeat the whole installation process.

-Additional Information: When planning to remove grout haze, do not wait for more than ten days as the task will be a bit more challenging for you to complete then.
+Tip: When planning to remove grout haze, do not wait for more than 10 days as the task will be a bit more challenging for you to complete then.